stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Max. bar size`

 Allows you to constrain the width or height of a bar when the graph is resized.
 Specify a size in pixels to constrain the bar width or height.
 Set to 0 to remove the constraint.

+#### Level Meter group

+Set the visualization type to **Balance / Correlation** to enable these settings.

+`Horizontal`

+Renders the level meter horizontally when enabled, vertically when not.

+#### Oscilloscope group

+`X-Y mode`

+Enables X/Y-mode.
+Select a channel pair, typically Left/Right.
+The Left signal will be plotted on the X-axis; the Right signal will be plotted on the Y-axis.

+`X-gain`

+Specifies the gain applied to the X signal.

+`Y-gain`

+Specifies the gain applied to the Y signal.

+`Rotation`

+Specifies the rotation angle in degrees of the signal when displayed by an X/Y oscilloscope.
+Valid range is -180 to +180 degrees.

+`Phosphor decay`

+Enables a phosphor decay effect simulation of analog oscilloscopes.

+`Blur sigma`

+Specifies the number of pixels for the Gaussian blur.
+Higher values increase the blurring.

+`Decay factor`

+Specifies the color fade speed.
+Lower values cause a faster decay.

 ---